LDSSA/vision-mission-structure/README.md

 The strategy should focus on knowledge transfer.
 Producing world-class material that helps people improve their lives is a good way to build an effective community.

-In terms of implementation, I propose the following:
+In terms of implementation, it is proposed to:

 Create a new organization called the Portugal Data Science Academy (PDSA) that adopts the Vision laid out in this document.
 Keep the Lisbon Data Science Academy (and by extension the Starters Academy and prep course) with the same mission but